 Why can’t I get a free bag anymore?

 - Single-use plastic shopping bags are polluting our environment as they are light-weight and easily transported by wind and water.
-The Government is phasing out single-use plastic shopping bags because of their impact on our environment.

 Which bags are banned?

 - The banned plastic shopping bags are those made of any type of plastic under 70 microns in thickness, either new or unused and with handles.

 - Banned bags cannot be given away or sold to customers for carrying home their sold goods.

 - You can still buy pet waste bags and bin liners.

 - Light-weight barrier bags (bags without handles used for perishable items such as meat or produce) are not included in the ban.

 What should I use instead?